mihaimihaila/frenzygames/docs/forgot-password.md

 You can reset your Microsoft account password by following these steps.

-1. Sign into your Microsoft account dashboard dashboard using your email address, phone number, or Skype ID and your existing password.
+1. Sign into your [Microsoft account dashboard](https://account.microsoft.com/) using your email address, phone number, or Skype ID and your existing password.

 1. Select **Security** from the navigation across the top of the Account home page.